What is Heart-Centered Meditation? – Here Are The Benefits

 Meditating at least three times a week can be a good starting point.
 Begin slowly and take time to adjust to the practice, especially if you have any emotional issues that require recovery time.

-Find a consistent time and place where you can meditate without interruptions and consider using music or guided meditations to help you relax and focus.
+Find a consistent time and place to meditate without interruptions, and consider using music or guided meditations to help you relax and focus.
 It can also be helpful to have a meditation group or partner to hold you accountable and motivated.
 Remember to listen to your body and take breaks or adjust the practice as needed.

 Related: Is Daily Meditation More Effective Than Other Methods for Preventing Constipation?